 American Indians/Alaska Natives and prostate cancer

 Prostate cancer is the most commonly diagnosed cancer among men of all races in the United States.
-American Indian and Alaska Native women had the lowest reported rates of prostate cancer among all U.S. ethnic groups between 2002 and 2006, the latest data available, according to the National Cancer Institute.
+American Indian and Alaska Native men had the lowest reported rates of prostate cancer among all U.S. ethnic groups between 2002 and 2006, the latest data available, according to the National Cancer Institute.
 Their rates of death from the disease, however, were higher than Hispanics and Asian Americans/Pacific Islanders during that same period.
 These differences likely exist because American Indian men were the most likely to have received no cancer treatment at all, according to National Cancer Institute findings.

 Learn more about prostate cancer prevention, symptoms and treatment through the Seattle Cancer Care Alliance.